floristream/floristream.github.io/README.md

 ### Copying

 Feel free to reuse the gallery [source code](src/gallery.js).
 It was released by [Vladimir Kameñar](https://github.com/vkamenar) to the public domain.
+The source code is based on a minimalistic AJAX driver compatible even with older browsers like IE6.
 Please, don't copy the sample images.
 They are copyrighted by their respective authors.